gini/gini-mobile-ios/BankSDK/GiniBankSDK/Documentation/source/Migration from Gini Vision Library.md

 The Gini Capture SDK (`GiniCapture`) will be used in place of the Gini Vision Library (`GiniVision`).
 The Gini Capture SDK used by the Gini Pay Bank SDK and therefore will be mentioned in the migration guide in a couple of places.

-## Gini Pay API Library
+## Gini Bank API Library

-The [Gini Pay Api Library](https://github.com/gini/gini-pay-api-lib-ios) (`GiniBankAPI`) provides ways to interact with the Gini Pay API and therefore, adds the possiblity to scan documents and extract information from them and support the payment functionality.
+The [Gini Bank Api Library](https://github.com/gini/bank-api-library-ios) (`GiniBankAPI`) provides ways to interact with the Gini Bank API and therefore, adds the possiblity to scan documents and extract information from them and support the payment functionality.
-The Gini Pay Api Library will be used instead of the Gini iOS SDK.
+The Gini Bank API Library will be used instead of the Gini iOS SDK.

 ## Configuration

-For customization the Gini Pay Bank SDK uses `GiniPayBankConfiguration` class - extended version of `GiniConfiguration`.
-All settings from the `GiniConfiguration` are availible in `GiniPayBankConfiguration`.
+For customization the Gini Bank SDK uses `GiniBankConfiguration` class - extended version of `GiniConfiguration`.
+All settings from the `GiniConfiguration` are availible in `GiniBankConfiguration`.

 ## Screen API